-The NetZero Buildings team was recently tasked with providing the Over Hall Community School in Cheshire with an additional two classrooms to replace existing portacabins.
-The new buildings were designed and built to be highly energy efficient, thus enabling children of the future to see the benefits of sustainable building and reusable energy.
+The NetZero Buildings team was recently tasked with providing the Over Hall Community School in Cheshire with an additional two classrooms to replace existing portable cabins.
+The new buildings were designed and built to be highly energy efficient, thus enabling children to see the benefits of sustainable building and reusable energy.

 At any one time, there were roughly 40 different people on site – many of whom have been in the industry from school.
 This brought a wealth of experience, an invaluable asset when it comes to off-site manufacturing and construction, to the site.

 A typical day consisted of the Site Manager, Rob Pinney, arriving to open the site at around 6:30 am when he would do his first safety walkaround.
 This is carried out on all NetZero Buildings sites to ensure they are in a safe condition for all contractors to work on.

 As the contractors and trades turned up, a safety briefing and daily planning meeting would then be held.
 If any new trades arrived, Rob would also conduct an induction to ensure everyone on site was aware of and fully understood the safety rules and site layout.

 Following all initial safety checks and processes, detailed drawing checks would be carried out to ensure the Site Manager was fully up to speed with any changes and ready to answer any questions that may arise from the team.
 The trades would then get to work carrying out their tasks set for the day.

 On regular occasions, there would also be visits on site – either from the clients or their representatives or from NetZero Buildings’ in-house team.
 For example, the Contracts Manager or the Health and Safety Manager would carry out meetings and checks in addition to the inspections carried out throughout the day by the Site Manager to ensure the site was always safe.